elizlee/amr-utils/README.md

 - Tools for AMR Visualization
 	- Convert AMR graphs to Latex (using the tikz library)
 	- Display AMR strings as HTML, with overridable display settings for nodes, tokens, and edges
-	- AMR Diff, Display differnces between AMRs as HTML
+	- AMR Diff, Display differences between AMRs as HTML
 	- Display AMR Alignments as HTML

 ### Requirements